paul-tinius/Code42/README.md

 If there where 500 million Organizations how would you change your implementation?

 ```
-The in-memory store would be replaced by ( database either SQL or NoSql ) that allow for better storage management
+The in-memory store would be replaced by ( database either SQL or NoSql ) that allows for better storage management
 but is still performent.
 Maybe Redis, allow fast access and can be used as cache.

 Other enhancements: